Laureus World Sports Awards: History

-The World Sports Awards was conceived by former Austrian Olympic ski jumper Hubert Neuper, who "hatched the idea as a way to celebrate the top sportsmen of the 20th century".
-Initially named World Sports Awards of the Century and backed by the Austrian government, Neuper conducted a nominating conference in the month of June, 1999 with around 20 representatives of the media from around the world; followed by an award ceremony gala event in November.
-Shortly thereafter it was decided to make this an annual event and Neuper searched for corporate sponsorship, leading to Laureus taking over the project.
-South African businessman Johann Rupert, chairman of Richemont, proposed that an organisation be created "based on the principle that sport can bridge the gaps in society and change the way people look at the world."
 The organisation, established in 1998 to do charity by a partnership of Richemont and Daimler became known as "Laureus", its name being derived from the Greek word for laurel, considered a traditional symbol of victory in athletics.
 The first Laureus World Sports Awards ceremony was held two years later, at which the patron and president of South Africa, Nelson Mandela, delivered a speech which Edwin Moses has described as "iconic".

 Awards were made in seven regular categories and two discretionary categories at the inaugural ceremony, hosted by the American actors Jeff Bridges and Dylan McDermott.
 Two of those awards would later be rescinded: both the American cyclist Lance Armstrong and the American track athlete Marion Jones were found to have used performance-enhancing drugs and had their awards withdrawn.
 The award for American amputee sprinter Earle Connor, who won the 2004 Laureus World Sportsperson of the Year with a Disability Award, was also later rescinded.

 The awards are frequently referred to as the sporting equivalent of an "Oscar" for movies.
-The awards have been criticized, with comments that their criteria are not clear.